 Thinking again: maybe He forbears from creating the world.
-It seems to be working quite well in an inexistent state.
+It seems to be working quite well without existing.

-The calendar divides the year into 52 weeks of 7 days each, plus one or two additional days.
-The weekdays’ names are compounds with inherited names of ancient gods such as dayÌ VenusÌU.
-‘Venus’s day, the day for Venus’ ⇔ ⇒ dayUVenusÌ..
-(By contrast, the modern names of ancient gods and their associated planets are academic loans from Old Lemizh.)
-Their order is somewhat different from ours.
+The modern calendar divides the year (OtÌ.) into 52 weeks (djÌvf.) of 7 days (djÌt.) each, plus one or two additional days.
+The weekdays’ names are compounds with inherited names of gods such as djÌt xsrÌU. day-acc1 Venus-acc-ben2.
+‘Venus’s daytime, the daytime for Venus’ ⇔ ⇒ djUtxsrÌ. day-ben-Venus-acc1..
+The following nights are the analogous compounds with ytfÌ. ‘night’; and if really necessary, the 24-hour periods (midnight to midnight) can be expressed as compounds with krilmrÌj.
+‘65536 Lemizh time units’.

 For the first 52 × 7 = 364 days of the year, the complete date comprises a day’s name, a week’s number and a year.

-The last day of the year is called Neptunian day (dayUxmÌj.).
-Leap years have a leap day immediately before the Neptunian.
-Leap years are the ones that can be divided by four (that is, their unit or first digit is 0, 4, 8 or C), but not by 128 (their unit and sixteens digits, or the first two digits, are neither 00 nor 08).
+Following convention, the last day of the year is called the Neptunian day (djUtfÌps.).
+It is actually named for the Midwinter God, and the planet Neptune was named after the same god when in was discovered in modern times, to keep the tradition of having corresponding planet and day names.
+Leap years have a leap day (djyttÌcd., lit. ‘a day more’) immediately before the Neptunian.
+Leap years are the ones that can be divided by four (that is, their unit or last digit is 0, 4, 8 or C), but not by 128 (their unit and sixteens digits, or the last two digits, are neither 00 nor 80).
 Neptunian and leap days do not have a week number.

 The first day of the Lemizh year corresponds roughly to 20th December.
 To get the Lemizh year, add 1463 to the Gregorian year.
 During the last days of December, add 1464.